Palamism: The Hagioritic Tome

-Gregory's teaching was affirmed by the superiors and principal monks of Mt.
-Athos, who met in synod during 1340–1.
+Gregory's teaching was affirmed by the superiors and principal monks of Mount Athos, who met in synod during 1340–1.
 In early 1341, the monastic communities of Mount Athos wrote the Hagioritic Tome under the supervision and inspiration of Palamas.
 Although the Tome does not mention Barlaam by name, the work clearly takes aim at Barlaam's views.
 The Tome provides a systematic presentation of Palamas' teaching and became the fundamental textbook for Byzantine mysticism.

 Barlaam also took exception to the doctrine held by the Hesychasts as to the uncreated nature of the light, the experience of which was said to be the goal of Hesychast practice, regarding it as heretical and blasphemous.
 It was maintained by the Hesychasts to be of divine origin and to be identical to the light which had been manifested to Jesus' disciples on Mount Tabor at the Transfiguration.
 Barlaam viewed this doctrine of "uncreated light" to be polytheistic because as it postulated two eternal substances, a visible and an invisible God.
 Barlaam accuses the use of the Jesus Prayer as being a practice of Bogomilism.